Oxley (ACT)

 Oxley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Oxley's dwelling structure, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings.
-In comparison, the Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Oxley was at 34.2%, with mortgaged dwellings at 42.9% and rented ones at 23.0%.
-The median monthly mortgage repayment in Oxley was $2,150, higher than the Australian Capital Territory average of $2,000.
-The median weekly rent figure in Oxley was $400, compared to $425 in the Australian Capital Territory.
-Nationally, Oxley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Oxley's dwelling structures, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with the Australian Capital Territory's structure of 63.3% houses and 36.7% other dwellings.
+Home ownership in Oxley stood at 34.2%, with mortgaged dwellings at 42.9% and rented ones at 23.0%.
+The median monthly mortgage repayment in the area was $2,150, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Oxley was recorded at $400, compared to the Australian Capital Territory's $450.
+Nationally, Oxley's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing